Subcision For Acne Scars

 Atrophic and ice pick scarring after 3 treatments

-What is subcision?
+What is Acne Scar subcision?

 Subcision is a treatment for acne scars in which a tiny needle is used to free up firm scar tissues that are pulling down your scar.
 Visible results of this procedure can be seen in 1 session.
 For best results, several sessions may be required.
 A combination of lasers and collagen-stimulating fillers would also enhance the improvements.